How to Geotarget Elementor WordPress builder Content

 - Zip Codes

-In each section, you'll be able to either Include or Exclude geographic areas:
+In each section, you'll be able to either Show or Hide geographic areas:

-- Include - only show to these listed countries
+- Show - only show to these listed countries

-- Exclude - show to all countries EXCEPT these listed countries
+- Hide - show to all countries EXCEPT these listed countries

 Let's say you want to create two buttons - one for visitors from Germany, and another for visitors from anywhere else (except Germany).

-First, you'd create a button dedicated to German visitors and use the Include rule to only target that button to German visitors:
+First, you'd create a button dedicated to German visitors and use the Show rule to only target that button to German visitors:

 And that's it!
 German visitors will see one button, and everyone else will see the other button.

-Using this interplay of include and exclude rules, you'll have pinpoint control over the geotargeting for every single Elementor widget, column, or section.
+Using this interplay of Show and Hide rules, you'll have pinpoint control over the geotargeting for every single Elementor widget, column, or section.

 Note, if you're interested in how to geotarget entire posts or pages built with Elementor, check out our general post on how to customize WordPress content based on location.